Normal processing time

 If you are being financially supported by another person, e.g. a family member, your partner or similar, you must have access to your supporter’s funds, i.e. you must be able to use these funds.

-If you are related to your supporter
+If you are related to or is the partner of your supporter and your supporter is residing in Denmark

-If you are related to your supporter, you do not need to document that you are able to use your supporter’s funds.
 The financial supporter can, for example, be your spouse, your adult child, your siblings or similar.
-However, you must always document that you are related to your supporter using for example a marriage certificate or birth certificates.
+You must document that you are related to your supporter using for example a marriage certificate or a birth certificate.

-If you are not related to your supporter
+If you are not related to your supporter or if your supporter is not residing in Denmark

-If you are not related to your supporter or if you are not able to document that you are related, you must document that you have access to your supporter’s funds.
 This can be done by documenting ongoing transfers of money from the supporter to you.
-It can also be done by documenting that you have your own debit or credit card linked to the supporter’s account.
+It can also be done by documenting that you have access to the supporter’s bank account or that you have your own debit or credit card linked to the supporter’s account.

 Since it is a condition for having residence as a person with sufficient funds that you are self-supporting and thus do not become a public burden, you cannot normally obtain or retain a residence document on these grounds if you receive public benefits such as cash assistance, self-sufficiency and return benefit as well as transition benefit or the like.
 If, on the other hand, you receive unemployment benefits from your unemployment-insurance fund (A-kasse), this will not prevent you from being considered as self-supporting.